outrera/philtroy/README.md

 Will not work on Godot 3.0!
 Tested and playing fine with 2.3 and 2.4 beta.

-TODO next:
+TODO:
+- Replace testcube with actual meshes imported from Blender
+- flip through relies and selecting with keyboard
-- Implement schoolbag and map UI´s
+- Implement schoolbag, calendar and map UI´s
-- Implement daycycle functionality
+- Implement day/night cycle functionality
-- NPCs should remember previous dialogues
-- Implement event system (with calendar UI)
+- Implement event system
 - implement dialogue paging for long dialogue texts
-- nake sure that UI dialogues are really blocking
+- implement save/load system
+- implement start menu
+- implement scene switching
 - more cleanup and reorganizing, as always...

+MAYBE:
+- code my own dialogue editor.
+Writing json manually gets heavy after awhile, and I can´t find a dialogue editor that fits me

+ISSUES:
+- NPCs should remember previous dialogues
+- Make sure that UI dialogues are really blocking
+- how to store character properties?

 Updates: